HPN-SSHHigh performance SSH/SCP

 Q: If this HPN-SSH is so great why isn't it in the OpenSSH code base?

-A: The HPN-SSH patch has been made available to the OpenSSH development team and I hope it will be incorporated (in either its current or some other form) in the near future.
-However, the team has other priorities and I’m perfectly able to maintain this patch until they can free up some time.
+A: The HPN-SSH patch has been made available to the OpenSSH development team.
+However, the team has other priorities and I'm perfectly able to maintain this implementation.
 Quite a number of organizations are using HPN-SSH though, including NASA, Sun Microsystems, HP, financial companies, research organizations, supercomputing centers, security concerns, and software developers.

 Q: I have a suggestion for HPN-SSH or this FAQ, a comment, want to send thanks, or ask some other question.
 Who should I contact?

-A: To contact us with any suggestions, questions, comments, or criticisms please contact us at firstname.lastname@example.org
+A: Please contact us at email@example.com with any suggestions, questions, comments, or criticisms.

 Notes and News